extremeshok/clamav-unofficial-sigs/README.md

 Usage of free Linux Malware Detect clamav signatures: https://www.rfxn.com/projects/linux-malware-detect/
  - Enabled by default, no configuration required

+## TODO
+* selinux detection
+* selinux fixes
+* silence output when under cron
+* code refactoring
+* user config
+* reworked install and uninstall

 ## Change Log
+### Version 5.0.0 (updated 2016-XX-XX)
+ - eXtremeSHOK.com Maintenance
+ - Added porcupine.hsb : Sha256 Hashes of VBS and JSE malware Database from sanesecurity
+ - Fix for missing $ for clamd_pid an incorrect variable definition
+ - Fixes for not removing dirs by @msapiro
+ - Updates by to account for changed names and addition of sub-directories for Yara-Rules by @msapiro
+ - Use MD5 with MalwarePatrol by @olivier2557
+ - minor code refactoring

 ### Version 4.9.2 (updated 2015-12-02)
  - eXtremeSHOK.com Maintenance
  - Added function xshok_check_s2 to prevent possible errors with -c and no configfile path